mrsixw/tech-tips/python/python-2-heredocument.md

 # 2 - Python here-document

 We saw before you can use `python3 -c` to run small scripts.
-What is you wanted something slightly longer with say a function?
+What if you wanted something slightly longer with say a function?
 Well `here-document` is here to save the day.
 Consider

 ```bash